sakarisson/sakarisson.com/src/_posts/i18n-intellisense.md

 Since there seems to be some interest for the subject, I figured I could write a quick blog post about it.

 ## The base i18n setup

+There exist many different libraries for i18n.
+Some popular ones include react-intl, react-intl-universal, LinguiJS and i18next(TODO LINKS).
+They all have different philosophies and implementations.
+Some rely on translation components, and others provide hooks and higher order components that export some "translate" function.

+The one thing that all i18n solutions have in common is that they rely on a message key.
+The key is essentially a unique string that references a translated message.
+Normally the messages are stored in a JSON file, and the key is simply the key in the localized JSON file.
+In our frontend apps we can then invoke our translate function with a specific key, and it will returns a localized message.

+## The problem

+One potential problem that you might experience when working with i18n is the case where no message was found for a given key.
+In this case there is no good option for the user, and as developers we have to fall back to handling the error as best we can.
+Some apps crash, but more commonly they just fall back to simply showing the input key instead of a message.
+Needless to say, this leads to a bad user experience, and it is something that should be avoided.